Saint Lucia is tackling the problem of climate change head-on, at the national, regional and international level.

 Saint Lucia also has a Strategic Programme for Climate Resilience (SPCR), which provides a framework for planning and implementing climate change adaptation measures in Saint Lucia.

-A National Adaptation Plan (NAP) is under development, which is a policy process leading to the integration of climate change adaptation into national development planning (medium to long term) and as appropriate, budgeting.
-The country is preparing an overarching roadmap of all key sectors and detailed Sectoral Adaptation Strategies and Actions Plans (SASAPs) in water; agriculture and fisheries; infrastructure and spatial planning; natural resource management, including coastal, marine and terrestrial biodiversity; formal education and health.
+A National Adaptation Plan (NAP) has been developed and was approved by Cabinet in June 2018.
+It was a policy process leading to the integration of climate change adaptation into national development planning (medium to long term) and as appropriate, budgeting.
+The country also prepared an overarching roadmap of all key sectors and detailed Sectoral Adaptation Strategies and Actions Plans (SASAPs) in water; agriculture and fisheries; infrastructure and spatial planning; formal education and health and is in the process of finalising a SASAP for natural resource management, including coastal, marine and terrestrial biodiversity.
 We are happy to partner with implementing agencies on the development and implementation of the SASAPs.
+Also in its development stage is a Climate Change Private Sector Engagement Strategy, a Climate Finance Strategy and a Climate Change Research Policy

 While Saint Lucia has several pieces of climate-relevant legislation, the country is in the process of developing specific climate change legislation.